ajcwebdev/dash-transcripts/markdown_files/2023-12-18-dash-investment-foundation-proposed-funding.md

 [63:51] and then get to the third one.
 And then at some point, later investors will buy out the early investors.
 But that process is not something that goes from zero to like 10x exit in two years.
 [64:05] That's completely, I mean, maybe that might happen sometimes, but those are outliers.
 You got to be in it in the long haul and you can't pull the rug out from underneath your
 [64:19] entrepreneurs.
 So that's where we are today.
 And we still have a bit of runway to go.
 And hopefully the community will go that way with us.
 Right on.
 All right.
 Good closing words.
 Thank
 [64:36] you for joining us today, Sven.
 Thank you for everyone who chimed in with comments and questions and we'll see y'all next.
 No, we won't because next week is Christmas.
-Yeah, Ryan?
+Yeah, Rion?
 [64:48] Yeah, I don't think.
 Well, I haven't really thought about it, but if it is Christmas, then I'm not going to be on the show.
 I don't think.
 Okay.
 It is Christmas.
 We won't see you
 [64:58] next week, but we'll see you the week after.
 So thanks everybody.
 Sounds good.
 Bye.
 Thanks, Sven.
 Thanks, Sven.
 Bye.
 Thanks for having me.